8rightside/Resistance/README.md

 ## Usage
 ### Creating a resistor
 The most basic, and likely the thing you'll want to do most often, is to create a resistor.
-A Resistor is represented using an enum with associated values for the digit, multiplier and tolerance bands, themselves represented by an enums.
+A Resistor is represented using an enum with associated values for the digit, multiplier and tolerance bands, themselves represented by enums.
 The following demonstrates how simple it is to create a new resistor variable.
 ```swift
 let fourBand = Resistor.fourBand(.brown, .black, .red, .gold)
 let fiveBand = Resistor.fiveBand(.yellow, .violet, .black, .red, .gold)